Home to Vancouver’s July Folk Music Festival and located between Kitsilano and Locarno beaches, Jericho Beach is one of Vancouver’s favourite beaches.

 As of March 25th, 2020, Jericho Beach is still open to the public.
 Folk who go to the beach, however, are instructed to maintain a distance of at least 2 metres from people not in their own household due to concerns about the spread of the novel coronavirus.
 Also, volleyball and other sporting activities are not permitted (although jogging and cycling are).

-Although the beach itself is open, the parking lot at Jericho is closed.
-This has been done by the city to reduce the number of people at the beach.
-They have done the same at other popular places including Kitsilano Beach, Queen Elizabeth Park and Stanley Park.
-If you want to go to Jericho Beach you’ll have to walk or take public transit.
+Although the beach itself is open, the parking lot at Jericho was closed temporarily.
+This was done by the city to reduce the number of people at the beach.
+They did the same at other popular places including Kitsilano Beach, Queen Elizabeth Park and Stanley Park.
+If you wanted to go to Jericho Beach you had to walk or take public transit up until May 22nd.
+After that date, however, parking lots were once again open.

 For more information about the use of municipal facilities during the current health-related state of affairs, see the City of Vancouver website.